naturalnessbasedappraoch/Natural-DaCode/README.md

 This folder contains the data used to train the n-gram model.
 It includes various Java files:

 - Example files: `file1.java`, `file2.java`, etc.
-- ### 2. `Train Dataset (for N-gram Model)`

-This folder contains the data required to train the N-gram model.
-It includes various Java files that serve as the training data:

-- Example files: `file1.java`, `file2.java`, etc.

 To train the N-gram model, you can use the code provided in the [Ngram Model](https://github.com/naturalnessbasedappraoch/Natural-DaCode/tree/main/Source_code/n-gram_cachelm) repository.
 Follow the instructions in the repository to preprocess the data and train the model.

 ### 3. `Test Dataset (for Code Completion and Ngram Models)`